Living in Hungary

 What are the schools in Hungary like?

 "The British International School Budapest is one of the best international schools in Hungary.
 It is a co-educational school offering the National Curriculum of England and Wales, as well as the International Baccalaureate Diploma Programme.
 The school has a strong emphasis on academic excellence, and provides a wide range of extra-curricular activities.
 The International School of Budapest is another excellent international school in Hungary.
 It is a co-educational school offering the International Baccalaureate Diploma Programme, as well as the International Primary Curriculum.
 The school has a strong focus on developing the whole child, and provides a wide range of extra-curricular activities.
 The American International School of Budapest is a bilingual school offering an American-style curriculum.
 The school has a strong emphasis on academic excellence, and provides a wide range of extra-curricular activities.
 The French International School of Budapest is a bilingual school offering the French National Curriculum.
 The school has a strong emphasis on academic excellence, and provides a wide range of extra-curricular activities.
 The German International School of Budapest is a bilingual school offering the German National Curriculum.
-The school has a strong emphasis on academic excellence, and provides a wide range of extra-curricular activities," commented one expat when asked about in Hungary.
+The school has a strong emphasis on academic excellence, and provides a wide range of extra-curricular activities," explained one expat living in Hungary.

 Is the cost of living in Hungary high?